 Juliana models the Maverick after its Santa Cruz sibling, the Hightower.
 As such, you'll find that the Maverick features the same carbon fiber layups available, and geometry as her brother.
 This particular model is built with Santa Cruz's C level carbon, which falls just beneath the top-shelf CC layup.
-This means it uses a bit more material to land at the same stiffness and strength, and as such it weighs in between 250-and-280-grams heavier than the counter part — a small gain in weight for the huge savings for your wallet.
-Juliana pairs up the C level S-build with SRAM's workhorse GX Eagle components that offer a whopping 12-gears for tackling the steepest climbs, and rowdiest descents, plus a RockShox Select suspension that's been fine tuned to lighter weight riders, giving us more room to play with when setting up suspension, giving us just as much control over settings and tweaks as heavier counterparts on the Hightower.
+This means it uses a bit more material to land at the same stiffness and strength, and as such it weighs in between 250-and-280-grams heavier than the counterpart — a small gain in weight for the huge savings for your wallet.
+Juliana pairs up the C level S-build with SRAM's workhorse GX Eagle components that offer a whopping 12-gears for tackling the steepest climbs, and rowdiest descents, plus a RockShox Select+ shock that's been fine-tuned to lighter weight riders, giving us more room to play with when setting up the suspension while offering just as much control over settings and tweaks as heavier counterparts on the Hightower.

 - 140mm of lower-link VPP suspension eats up obstacles